tommyktech/elasticsearch_http_user_auth/README.md

 http.user.auth.root.password: rootpassword
 </pre>

-If you set `http.user.auth.disabled` to `true`, Elasticsearch doesn't load this plugin.
+If you set `http.user.auth.disabled` to `true`, your Elasticsearch instance won't load this plugin.
-`http.user.auth.root.password` sets root user's password literally.
+`http.user.auth.root.password` is a setting for root user's password literally.
-**Only the root user can access ES's root APIs (like /_cat, /_cluster) and all indices.**
+**Only the root user can access Elasticsearch root APIs (like /_cat, /_cluster) and all indices.**
-Other users can access URLs under their own indices that are specified with this plugin's API.
+Other users can only access their own indices that are specified by an API of this plugin.

-## Add username and password on HTTP requests
+## Append username and password to HTTP requests
 The authentication method of this plugin is Basic Authentication.
-Therefore, you should add your username and password on URL string.
+Therefore, you should add your username and password to URL strings.

-For example, you can access the "You know, for search" API from *http://root:rootpassword@your.elasticsearch.hostname:9200/*
+For example, you can call "You know, for search" API like this: *http://root:rootpassword@your.elasticsearch.hostname:9200/*

-Plugins using ES's REST API also have to be set root password in their configurations.
+If you're using some other plugins which use Elasticsearch APIs, you may have to set your root password in their configurations.

-The ways of configuring Marvel and Kibana 4 are below:
+For example, configs of Marvel and Kibana 4 shold be as below:

 #### Marvel
 elasticsearch.yml: